Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: Conclusion

 \section{Conclusion}

 We propose novel modeling, architecture design, and optimization for BD-RIS by utilizing graph theory.
 In particular, we model BD-RIS architectures as graphs, capturing the presence of interconnections between the RIS elements.
 Through this modeling, we prove that a BD-RIS achieves the performance upper bound in MISO systems if and only if its associated graph is connected.
 This remarkable result allows us to characterize the least complex BD-RIS architectures able to achieve the performance upper bound in MISO systems, denoted as tree-connected RIS.
 We also propose forest-connected RIS to bridge between the single-connected and the tree-connected architectures.
 To optimize these novel BD-RIS architectures, we derive a closed-form global optimal solution for tree-connected RIS, and an iterative algorithm for forest-connected RIS.
 Numerical results confirm that tree-connected (resp. forest-connected) RIS achieve the same performance as fully-connected (resp. group-connected) RIS, with a significantly reduced circuit complexity by up to 16.4 times.
+We leave the optimization and performance evaluation of the proposed tree- and forest-connected RISs in other scenarios such as multi-user systems as the object of future research.

 The proposed graph theoretical modeling of BD-RIS is expected to promote significant advancements in the growth of BD-RIS.
 This modeling can be used to explore the vast design space of possible architectures and evaluate them in terms of achievable performance and circuit complexity.
-This will enable the systematic development of new BD-RIS architectures with a more favorable balance between performance and complexity.
+This will enable the systematic development of new BD-RIS architectures with a more favorable balance between performance and complexity, and the implementation of BD-RIS prototypes.